Boundedness in families with applications to arithmetic hyperbolicity: Zariski-countable openness of the hyperbolic locus

 To prove the claim consider two points $s,t \in S$ such that $s$ specialises to $t$ and $s \in S_\beta$.
 If $X_t$ is not pure (Remark \ref{remark:pure}), then $t$ is clearly contained in $S_\beta$, so assume $X_t$ is pure.
 As $s \in S_{\beta}$, there is a morphism from a smooth curve $C/k(s)$ of certain genus $g$ to $X_s$ of degree greater than $\beta \cdot g$.
-Then by repeated application of Lemma \ref{lem:extension1}, we also get a morphism of the same degree from a curve $D/k(t)$ of the same genus to $X_d$.
+Now, to prove that we also get a morphism of the the same degree from a curve $D/k(t)$ of the same genus to $X_t$ we proceed as follows.
+First, we may and do assume that $S$ is affine.
+Then, we choose a chain of specializations with each specialization of codimension one.
+Localizing at $p_i$ and modding out $p_{i+1}$ we obtain a discrete valuation ring to which we can apply Lemma \ref{lem:extension1}.
+In this way, by repeated application of Lemma \ref{lem:extension1}, we get a morphism of the same degree from a curve $D/k(t)$ of the same genus to $X_t$.
 Hence, $t \in S_{\beta}$.

+Since $S_{\beta}$ is a countable union of locally closed subsets and stable under specialisation, it is a Zariski-countable closed subset.
 It now follows that the non-algebraically hyperbolic locus is also Zariski-countable closed, as the Zariski-countable topology is a topology on $S$ by Lemma \ref{lem:countabletopology}. \qedhere \end{proof}